ouiouiallez/export-acl/README.md

 The files are named like SCANNED_DIRECTORY_NAME.xlsx.\
 If there is already a file named like this in the folder, the results will be added as a second sheet in the existing file.

+`-fullnames` to export the full names instead of the logins

+`-noninherited` if you want to export only the non-inherited access rights.
+Helps readability in large scans.

+`onlyusers` if you want to export only the usernames and omit the group names.

 ### txt file

 To scan several folders in one shot, you can create a txt file containing all those folders separated by a line break